marcoverpas/keynote_speech_Florence/README.md

 ### 2.1 - Model PC

 This is one of the simplest SFC toy models, and we will use it as our benchmark.
-PC stands for “portfolio choice”, as households can hold their wealth in the form of cash and/or government bills.
-The key assumptions are as follows: the economy is closed; there are four agents or sectors (households, firms, government, and central bank); there are two financial assets (government bills and cash); firms do not invest in fixed capital or hold inventories; prices are fixed; all corporate income is distributed to households; and there are no banks, hence no deposits.
+PC stands for “portfolio choice”, as households can hold their wealth in the form of cash and/or government bonds.
+The key assumptions are as follows: the economy is closed; there are four agents or sectors (households, firms, government, and central bank); there are two financial assets (government bonds and cash); firms do not invest in fixed capital or hold inventories; prices are fixed; all corporate income is distributed to households; and there are no banks, hence no deposits.
 A complete description of the model is provided [here](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025/blob/main/README.md#b2_model_pc) (*tip:* I suggest opening the link in a new tab).

 ### 2.2 - Model 3IO-PC